ConnectedLib/connectedlib10/modules/capacity/section-5-4.md

-The ALA has a few great resources on volunteers in your library, including [tips](http://wikis.ala.org/professionaltips/index.php?title=Volunteers) on some best practices:
+The ALA has a few great resources on volunteers in your library, including <a href="http://wikis.ala.org/professionaltips/index.php?title=Volunteers" target="_blank">tips</a> on some best practices:
 1. Make sure the volunteer positions do not replace established staff positions
 2. Create a volunteer recognition program
 3. Develop and implement regular volunteer training programs